DC2024

 Arrival by plane

-Romania has several international airports, the closest to Brasov are and Otopeni Henri Coandă International Airport (OTP) in Bucharest (124,82 km) and Sibiu International Airport (SBZ) (117,21 km).
-We recommend flying to Otopeni Henri Coandă International Airport (OTP) in Bucharest since it is the one that has many transfer options toBrasov.
+Romania has several international airports, the closest to Brașov are and Otopeni Henri Coandă International Airport (OTP) in Bucharest (124.82 km) and Sibiu International Airport (SBZ) (117.21 km).
+We recommend flying to Otopeni Henri Coandă International Airport (OTP) in Bucharest since it is the one that has many transfer options to Brașov.

-Since 2023, Brasov has its airport close to the city, Brasov-Ghimbav International Airport (GHV) (3,87 km).
+Since 2023, Brașov has its airport close to the city, Brașov-Ghimbav International Airport (GHV) (3,87 km).
 Even though few flight connections are available at the moment, the list keeps on growing, so when booking your flight, we suggest you check if any airport near your largest cities is connected to GHV and can be a better option than OTP.

 Train from Otopeni Henri Coandă International Airport (OTP) to Bucharest North Railway Station